larrystone/BC-26-More-Recipes/README.md

 - `npm run test:server` - for backend testing
 - `npm run test:client` - for client testing
 - `npm run test:coverage` - for client and server side test (with coverage)
+- `npm run e2e:setup`, start the server and `npm run e2e:test` - for end to end testing

+## Limitations
+- Users can only access full application features when they are logged in
+- Users can neither edit nor remove reviews they post on recipe
+- Password reset feature is currently not available on the app
+- Users cannot deactivate their accounts
+- Users will have to obtain a new token every 24 hours

 ## Directories